Turakar/fastar-loader/README.md

 - `maturin develop`: Installs a development version of the Rust library (faster).
 - `pytest`: Runs the Python tests.
 - `cargo test`: Runs the Rust tests.
-- `pre-commit install`: Run this **before commmit** to ensure that all checks are run on each commit.
+- `pre-commit install`: Run this **before your first commit** to ensure that all checks are run on each commit.

 ## Implementation details